CRABS: A syntactic-semantic pincer strategy for bounding LLM interpretation of Python notebooks: Elements of CRABS

 \section{Elements of CRABS}

-CRABS is based on the observation that some inter-cell I/O sets are certain by shallow syntactic parsing and analysis of the AST, while some are uncertain but may be resolved by taking the semantic meaning of these code cells into consideration.
-These inter-cell I/O sets are critical for further extraction of information flows and transitive dependencies to construct their corresponding graphs.
-CRABS performs the notebook understanding task in two phases: a syntactic phase and a semantic-aware phase.
-The syntactic phase employs shallow syntactic parsing to extract an AST based purely on the notebook itself, and analyzes the extracted AST to yield lower and upper estimates of the inter-cell I/O sets.
+Constructing the information flow graph and corresponding cell execution dependency graph for a notebook depends crucially on determining its inter-cell I/O set.
+The approach taken by CRABS to determine the inter-cell I/O set is based on the observation that some members of the set are certain by shallow syntactic parsing and analysis of the AST, while others are uncertain but may be resolved by taking the semantic meaning of these code cells into consideration.
+CRABS therefore performs the notebook understanding task in two phases: a syntactic phase and a semantic-aware phase.
+The syntactic phase employs shallow syntactic parsing to extract an AST based purely on the notebook itself, and analyzes the extracted AST to yield lower and upper estimates of the inter-cell I/O set.
 The semantic-aware phase resolves the ambiguities between these lower and upper estimates using an LLM.

-We represent inter-cell I/O sets as $S \subset \{(c, i_k, \textit{tag}) \mid c \in \{c_s, c_t\}, \textit{tag} \in \{\texttt{out}, \texttt{in} \} \}$, where the \texttt{out} \textit{tag} denotes that information $i_k$ flows out of source cell $c_s$, and the \texttt{in} \textit{tag} denotes that information $i_k$ flows into target cell $c_t$.
+We represent the inter-cell I/O set as $S \subset \{(c, i_k, \textit{tag}) \mid c \in \{c_s, c_t\}, \textit{tag} \in \{\texttt{out}, \texttt{in} \} \}$, where the \texttt{out} \textit{tag} denotes that information $i_k$ flows out of source cell $c_s$, and the \texttt{in} \textit{tag} denotes that information $i_k$ flows into target cell $c_t$.
 Therefore, it is critical to identify four items for each cell, i.e., data inputs, data outputs, code declarations, and code references.
-If a data $i_k$ is defined in cell $c_s$ and used in cell $c_t$, then $i_k$ is a \textit{data output} of $c_s$ and a \textit{data input} of $c_t$.
-However, when cells are examined in isolation, we cannot determine whether $i_k$ is used in $c_t$ or not when only $c_s$ is given.
+If data $i_k$ is defined in cell $c_s$ and used in cell $c_t$, then $i_k$ is a \textit{data output} of $c_s$ and a \textit{data input} of $c_t$.
+However, when cell $c_s$ is examined in isolation, we cannot determine whether there is in fact a subsequent cell $c_t$ that uses $i_k$.
 Because we do not provide any information about subsequent cells when asking the LLM to resolve ambiguous information flows associated with a particular cell, we refer to \textit{data output candidates} rather than \textit{data outputs} in these prompts.
-Code includes user-defined functions and classes, and are handled analogously to data.
-In the rest of this section, we describe syntactic phase and semantic-aware phase based on these four items.
+Code references, e.g., functions and classes declared in cells and used in later cells, are treated analogously to data.
+In the rest of this section, we describe the syntactic phase and semantic-aware phase based on these four items.
 Relevant examples are attached in the Appendix.